barbarer/py4e-int/_sources/files/csv-file-group.rst

 A dictionary can contain or more more dictioaries inside of it.
 We call this a nested dictionary.
 For example, {'3-Dec-01': {'open': 9848.93, 'high': 10220.78, 'low': 9651.870000000001, 'close': 10021.57}} is a nested dictionary.
-It has a date as a string as the key for the outer csv_file_stocks_read_into_dictionary and the inner dictionary has keys of 'high', 'low', and 'close' and a floating point value for each inner key.
+It has a date as a string as the key for the outer dictionary and the inner dictionary has keys of 'high', 'low', and 'close' and a floating point value for each inner key.

 .. parsonsprob:: csv_file_stocks_max_close_for_year_pp